zierf/docker-php-frameworks/ReadMe.md

 ## Install PHP extensions
 The *mysqli* and *pdo_mysql* extensions are already installed.
-If you need some more (e. g. a module requires them), you can add them in the `/php-fpm/Dockerfile` and rebuild the *php* container wiht following command:
+If you need some more (e. g. a module requires them), you can add them in the `/php-fpm/Dockerfile` and rebuild the *php* container with following command:
 ```bash
 docker-compose build php
 ```